 Spark discharges have to be externally initiated if the capacitor tension $U{cap}(0)$ is lower than the breakdown tension of the analytical gap.
-If this tension is still significantly higher than the reignition tension U_z of the analytical gap, one speaks of a medium tension spark (see Note c).
+If this tension is still significantly higher than the reignition tension $U_z$ of the analytical gap, one speaks of a medium tension spark.
 They are externally-ignited spark discharges.
 Ignition is accomplished by means of a high tension ignition pulse, also called an ignition spark.
 Critical damping occurs at resistances of a few ohms.
-Therefore, a choice of discharges can be made, i.e. undercritically damped oscillating discharges, critically damped short lasting high current sparklike discharges, and overcritically damped long lasting low current arc-like discharges (see Note d).
+Therefore, a choice of discharges can be made, i.e. undercritically damped oscillating discharges, critically damped short lasting high current sparklike discharges, and overcritically damped long lasting low current arc-like discharges.
 Apart from their different range of operating parameters, medium tension spark generators require an ignition circuit.
-The igniting high tension pulse can be introduced in series with the applied medium tension across the gap by means of a high frequency step-up transformer (Tesla coil) to give series ignition (Fig. 4.2B).
-It can also be introduced in parallel with the gap tension to give parallel ignition (Fig. 4.2C).
+The igniting high tension pulse can be introduced in series with the applied medium tension across the gap by means of a high frequency step-up transformer (Tesla coil) to give series ignition (Fig. V.2b).
+It can also be introduced in parallel with the gap tension to give parallel ignition (Fig. V.2c).

-In multipurpose spark sources (see Note e) the ignition may be achieved by using the high tension spark generator.
+In multipurpose spark sources the ignition may be achieved by using the high tension spark generator.